DebasritaS/Sinethemba-Godlo-03/Class_Diagram.md

 ```

-AccessRequest status has these values: Pending, Approved, Rejected, Escalated.
+**AccessRequest** status has these values: Pending, Approved, Rejected, Escalated.

-ReviewCycle is used to group tasks under a review period
+**ReviewCycle** is used to group tasks under a review period.

-Resource sensitivity is used for risk-based access control
+**Resource sensitivity** is used for risk-based access control.